 In November 2020, Wales TUC hosted an online discussion on A just transition for Wales as part of Wales Climate Week.
 The event brought together trade unionists, Welsh Government, academics, employers, members of the public and third sector organisations.
 It was a forum to discuss the opportunities and challenges and the need to ensure a just transition to net zero in Wales.
-A video recording of the event is available here.
-58
+A recording of the event is available to at waterfront. eventscase.com/EN/walesclimateweek.58